 Alex was also a participant of ATYP's 2020 National Studio and was a writer-in-residence with Montague Basement as part of their program for new writing in partnership with bAKEHOUSE for which she wrote Oblivion.
 The work premiered at KXT in December 2020 as part of The Lab Report.

-In 2020, Alex was the Creative Producer Intern on Tantrum Youth Arts' Art About Not Making Art and commenced their role as the Creative Producer (Outreach + Community) at LOST IN BOOKS.
+In 2020, Alex was the Creative Producer Intern on Tantrum Youth Arts' Art About Not Making Art and commenced the role of Creative Producer (Outreach + Community) at LOST IN BOOKS.

 Alex is also an experienced Teaching Artist and regularly delivers workshops in visual storytelling, devised movement and physical performance.

-In 2021, Alex is a recipient of Express Media's Left to Write: Playwrighting Toolkits Residency and is currently developing their first children's book.
+In 2021, Alex is a recipient of Express Media's Left to Write: Playwrighting Toolkits Residency.